if-x/drc-matic-childnode/README.md

 ## How it works

-Digital Reserve contract converts user's DRC into a set of SoV assets using the Uniswap router, and hold these assets for it's users.
+Digital Reserve contract converts user's DRC into a set of SoV assets using the Uniswap router, and holds these assets for it's users.
 When users initiate a withdrawal action, the contract converts a share of the vault, that the user is requesting, to DRC and sends it back to their wallet.

 ## Deposit